23prime/diet/README.md

 # diet

-Record the weight of the day and post and the changes to Twitter.
+Record the weight of the day and the changes, and post to Twitter.

 ## Usage